-MBA aspirants, who are appearing in MAT being conducted on Sunday, December 10, 2017 (Paper based) should keep following tips for Language comprehension:
+MBA aspirants, who are appearing in MAT being conducted May 20, 2018 (Paper based) should keep following tips for Language comprehension:

 You are required to identify the opening sentence, the conclusion and then arrange the remaining sentences in such a manner that the entire paragraph reads in a coherent manner.